Industry Report on what is Tether: Background. There is no such thing as a stable form of money when you think about it.

 ⦁ Formidable Backup:

 The market stability of your crypto investment is ensured through the use of Tether as a backup fund.
 The amount of Tether in circulation is commensurate to the backup funds.

-Using a one-to-one ratio, Hong-Kong based Tether Limited holds fiat currency in reserves believed to be the equivalent of tether in circulation.
+Using a one-to-one ratio, Hong-Kong based Tether Limited holds fiat in reserves believed to be the equivalent of tether in circulation.
 In other words, Tether Limited serves as a trusted third party for the assets.
-The complexity of conducting both fiat and crypto audits is reduced by a simple implementation which does not affect the security and transparency of audits.
+The complexity of conducting both fiat and crypto audits is reduced by a simple implementation that does not affect the security and transparency of audits.

 Tether’s Technology Stack

-Tether operates on the Omni protocol which is a versatile platform used for a number of digital assets and currencies anchored to the Bitcoin blockchain.
+Tether operates on the Omni protocol which is a versatile platform used for a number of digital assets and currencies anchored to the bitcoin blockchain.
 Every 1 USDT is worth $1, and it can be redeemable at any time for 1$ of fiat currency.
 That’s the idea, but it doesn’t work that way.

-In the same vein, an approved client who wires USD to Kraken’s bank account would receive USDT at the rate of 1$ per Tether.
-Users can also exchange their cryptocurrencies for Tether on a trading platform.
+In the same vein, an approved client who wires USD to Kraken‘s bank account would receive USDT at the rate of 1$ per Tether.
+Users can also cryptocurrency exchange their cryptocurrencies for Tether on a trading platform.